Travel Program

 “Adventures are the best way to learn.” -Anonymous

-Seventh and eighth grade students also extend their learning experiences each spring to destinations outside of a typical classroom.
-Trips often include opportunities to further language study and to engage in meaningful service learning, as well as to reinforce or enhance humanities or STEM studies.
-Destinations have included: Costa Rica, Germany, London, Paris, Spain, Czech Republic, Puerto Rico, Philadelphia and Lancaster, New York City, Los Angeles, Washington, DC, Quebec City, Montreal, Toronto, and a Civil Rights Tour to Alabama and Georgia.
+In Grades 7 and 8, students expand their learning even further, participating in spring trips that go beyond the traditional classroom.
+These experiences often support language study, service learning, and humanities or STEM projects.
+Past destinations have included: Costa Rica, Germany, London, Paris, Spain, the Czech Republic, Puerto Rico, Philadelphia, New York City, Los Angeles, Washington, D.C., Quebec City, Montreal, Toronto, and a Civil Rights Tour through Alabama and Georgia.